Take the time to think about what you really want from your investments

 It’s important to know why you’re investing.
 The first step is to consider your financial situation and your reasons for investing.

 For example, you might be:

-Determining your reasons for investing now will help you work out your investment goals and influence how you manage your investments
+- Determining your reasons for investing now will help you work out your investment goals and influence how you manage your investments in future.